caraortizmah/BindingInteraction/docs/README.md

 ## Requirements

 Requirements.txt and Requirements.html contain information about how to install or get more information about installation for any required program prior to configuring and installing the `MHCBI` pipeline.
-This section must be read performed first.
+This section must be read first.

 ## Installation